theMMRF/docs-vlab/docs/mmrf-resources/mmrf-commpass/data-processing.md

 To ensure data consistency and scientific rigor, all CoMMpass sequencing data were processed through a standardized bioinformatics pipeline developed and maintained by the **Translational Genomics Research Institute (TGen)**.

 This system, known as the **Phoenix pipeline**, was designed to generate high-quality, harmonized genomic outputs from raw sequencing data across the study’s many sites and timepoints.
-The pipeline enabled reproducible analyses and uniform quality control for every sample in the study — ensuring comparability across more than a decade of sequencing.
+The pipeline enabled reproducible analyses and uniform quality control for every sample in the study - ensuring comparability across more than a decade of sequencing.

+Because CoMMpass spanned more than a decade, samples were generated across multiple sequencing centers, platforms, and versions of chemistry.
+Harmonization ensured that every sample - regardless of when or where it was sequenced - was processed in a consistent and comparable way.

+Each sample passed through a defined series of quality control steps, including checks on sequencing depth, alignment quality, contamination, and sample identity.
+Samples failing QC assessments were flagged and excluded from downstream harmonized releases.

 The Phoenix framework supports multiple data types, including: